Good Thing (Zedd and Kehlani song)

 "Good Thing" is a song by German music producer Zedd and American singer and songwriter Kehlani, released on 27 September 2019 through Interscope Records.
-The track was written by Zedd and Kehlani with Cleo Tighe, Starsmith and Lost Boy.
+The pop, jazz, electronic and soul track was written by Zedd and Kehlani with Cleo Tighe, Starsmith and Lost Boy.

 Promotion

 Zedd and Kehlani posted a picture of themselves in a studio in August 2019, which led to rumours of a collaboration.
 Zedd officially announced the collaboration on 20 September, sharing a snippet of the track on social media.